dylan-lang/opendylan/documentation/building-with-duim/source/callbacks.rst

 set to ``#f``, reflecting the fact that the task list is loaded, but unchanged.
-This does not have to be done explicitly by ``load-task-list``, since ``#f`` is the default value of this slot, as you can see from its definition in `See Defining the underlying data structures for tasks <callbacks.htm#71186>`_.
+This does not have to be done explicitly by ``load-task-list``, since ``#f`` is the default value of this slot, as you can see from its definition in `Defining the underlying data structures for tasks <callbacks.htm#71186>`_.

 The file is opened for reading using the ``with-open-file`` macro.
 It is